Loudoun County Combined Fire and Rescue System: Company/station histories

 The Purcellville Volunteer Fire Company, nicknamed "The Deuce," was formed in the early 20th century.
 At the time, two hand-drawn chemical wagons were placed in service.
 In 1923, PVFD received its charter and the era of motorized fire apparatus began.
 PVFC recently moved into a new station on the north end of Purcellville with PVRS Co.
-14. Company 2 has two alternating shifts of LCFR career staff, A and B shift, during the day from 0600 to 1800 hrs, and six volunteer crews at night from 1800-0600.
+14. Company 2 has two alternating shifts of LCFR career staff, A and B shift, during the day from 0600 to 1800 hrs, and six volunteer crews at night from 1800 to 0600.
 Station 2 also houses Battalion Chief 602 – BC 602 is set to receive a new buggy within the coming months.
 While the unit will reflect the new color scheme for county vehicles, the unit will be a departure from all other chase vehicles, in that instead of a Tahoe style body, a small pickup with a covered bed will be used – potentially to reflect the more rural nature of the 2nd Battalion.
 PVFC is currently in the process of planning and ordering a brand new Tower, to replace the current TL602.